 Available Australian data indicate that acrylic acid and its salts are introduced as neat chemicals or in solution for the manufacture of polymers, and as residues or ingredients within imported products.
-These chemicals are cumulatively used in high volumes (in the range of 1,000-9,999 tonnes).
+These chemicals are cumulatively used in high volumes (in the range of 1000-9999 t/year), based on information reported to the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) in 2002 and 2006, and import data from the World Trade Organisation and the World Bank for the years 2021-2023.
 There is currently no specific information about the introduction of acryloyl chloride in Australia.
-Internationally, the use volumes exceed:
+Internationally, the annual use volumes exceed:

-- 1,000,000 tonnes for acrylic acid - 1,000 tonnes for magnesium and sodium acrylate - 100 tonnes for calcium and zinc acrylate - 10 tonnes for acryloyl chloride and ammonium acrylate.
+- 1,000,000 tonnes for acrylic acid - 1000 tonnes for magnesium and sodium acrylate - 100 tonnes for calcium and zinc acrylate - 10 tonnes for acryloyl chloride and ammonium acrylate.